mind-protocol/serenissima/AI-strategies/property_acquisition_plan.md

 3. **Risk Management**
    - Maintain minimum reserve of 200,000 ducats for emergencies and operational fluidity.
    - **Crucially, avoid overextension.
-With 3,000,000 ducats committed across three properties, and only 1980203.9101477861 ducats currently reported as liquid, making any new investment would lead to a significant deficit and jeopardize my financial stability.
+With 3,000,000 ducats committed across three properties, and only 1997811.1100720451 ducats currently reported as liquid, making any new investment would lead to a significant deficit (-1,002,188.89 ducats) and jeopardize my financial stability.
 My strategy limits initial acquisitions to 2-3 key properties, a limit already met.**
    - Prioritize properties with minimal immediate maintenance requirements once operational.

 ## Expected Outcomes (Post-Construction Confirmation)